 Berwick Street is teeming with independent record shops, bespoke tailors, textile merchants, fashion boutiques, restaurants, traditional pubs and hip cafes.

 The world-famous Berwick Street Market was established in the 18th Century and is still going strong today, offering fruit and vegetable traders, flower sellers and street food, including Jerusalem Falafel, Savage Salads and Freebird Burritos, which are a hit with locals and tourists alike.

-Berwick Street has been a destination for vinyl record collectors since the 1980s when it became known as ‘The Golden Mile of Vinyl’.
-This corner of Soho is still home to central London’s largest concentration of independent record shops; Reckless Records, Sister Ray and The Music and Video Exchange as well as Sounds of the Universe around the corner on Broadwick Street and Black Market Soho on D’Arblay Street.
+Berwick Street has been a destination for vinyl record collectors since the 1980s when it became known as 'The Golden Mile of Vinyl'.
+This corner of Soho is still home to central London’s largest concentration of independent record shops, including Reckless Records and Sister Ray.
 Berwick Street was the location for the cover shoot of the 1995 Oasis album '(What's The Story) Morning Glory.'

 This content has been supplied by Berwick Street

 Berwick StreetLondonW1F 8SE